Our last two blogs have covered how to end the employment relationship when it’s a definite case of ‘it’s not me… it’s you’.

 Has your team member started putting their hand up to attend conferences or industry networking events?
-Are you noticing that they are suddenly very ‘present’ on LinkedIn?
+Are you noticing that they are suddenly very active on LinkedIn?

 Sometimes you can’t put your finger on just one thing, but you just get a feeling that someone is a little ‘off’.

-Decoded: You should always listen to your gut instincts – even if you’re off-base thinking that they’re about to quit, they may be going through something else that requires your support.
+Decoded: Listen to your gut instincts – even if you’re off-base thinking that they’re about to quit, they may be going through something else that requires your support.
 Starting a conversation might help you uncover whatever is making your alarm bells ring.

 Decoding the signs is just the first step

-So, you’ve worked out that your employee may be a walking resignation letter time-bomb?
+So, you think that your employee may be a walking resignation letter time-bomb?
 Well, that’s only half the battle.

-If, after some reflection, you’re sure your business is better off with them in it, then you’ll need an emergency retention strategy.
+If, after some reflection, (related article: 8 sanity checks to get you off the fence about employee dismissal) you’re sure your business is better with them in it, then you’ll need an emergency retention strategy.